matthewmain/kiss_the_sky/builds/v1.0/README.md

 <br>
 <br>

-- [X] genetics handler with allele, gene, genome, & phenotype object constructors
+- [X] genetics handler with allele, gene, genome, genotype & phenotype object constructors
 - [X] gene dominance/recessivity, with "complete", "co", and "partial" dominance types
 - [X] convert variable plant traits as genes, including flower color, leaf frequency & length, stalk width, etc.
 - [X] pollination events when open flowers are randomly pollinated by other open flowers
-- [X] meiosis event following pollination when parent genes combine to create a child genome with combined inherited traits, stored as zygote genome in new seed
+- [X] meiosis event following pollination when parent genes combine to create a child genotype with combined inherited traits, stored as zygote genotype in new seed
-- [X] phenotype event following meiosis when a plant's expressed traits are extracted from genome and applied as fixed plant variables to seed before plant growth
+- [X] phenotype event following meiosis when a plant's expressed traits are extracted from genotype and applied as fixed plant variables to seed before plant growth
 - [ ] gene mutations